PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Contrary to most types of technical problems, people will have an opinion on how to solve it, and reliably underestimate the difficulty of the problem.
 Understanding the actual difficulty of it takes a lot of time and effort.

-### Anthropomorphism
+### We anthropomorphize

 We see faces in clouds, and we see human-like qualities in AI systems.
 Millions of years of evolution have made us highly social creatures, but these instincts are not always helpful.
 We tend to think of AIs as having human-like goals and motivations, being able to feel emotions, and having a sense of morality.
-This is one of the reasons why people think that AI alignment is easy, and the [Orthogonality thesis](https://www.youtube.com/watch?v=hEUO6pjwFOo) can be so counter-intuitive.
+This is one of the reasons why people intuitively think that AI alignment is easy, and why the [Orthogonality thesis](https://www.youtube.com/watch?v=hEUO6pjwFOo) can be so counter-intuitive.

-### Jargon
+### We use complex language

 The AI safety field consists mostly of a small group of (smart) people who have developed their own jargon.
 Reading LessWrong posts can feel like reading a foreign language.